petercollingridge/machine-maths/README.md

-# machine-maths
+# Machine maths

-Exploring mathematics by playing with machinens
+Exploring mathematics by playing with machines